 What we are

 We stay sober and help other alcoholics achieve sobriety, using a secular format that does not promote any religious beliefs or concepts.
 Our intent is inclusiveness and respect for all.
 While we welcome newcomers to relate any struggles with traditional AA meetings, our focus is on alcoholism and recovery from it.

 What we are not

 We do not promote atheism or agnosticism and do not wish to silence or change anyone’s beliefs.
-Our group does not criticize religion or religious AA members or meetings.
+Our group does not criticize religion or religious beliefs.
 We do not exclude anyone who has a desire to stop drinking.